The best TV shows to watch on NOW TV - TheNewsTrace

-Sky’s on-demand streaming service NOW TV is our port of name for every little thing that HBO – the unique status TV community within the USA – places out into the world.
+Sky’s on-demand streaming service NOW TV is our port of name for all the pieces that HBO – the unique status TV community within the USA – places out into the world.
 Huge Little Lies, Curb Your Enthusiasm, Westworld – all of it comes via right here first.

-On prime of this, there’s a powerful again catalogue of traditional shows, like The Wire, Deadwood and Sport of Thrones.
+On prime of this, there’s a formidable again catalogue of traditional shows, like The Wire, Deadwood and Recreation of Thrones.

-Plus, Sky is on a roll of late, with current big-hitters Chernobyl and Patrick Melrose having wowed audiences and critics alike.

-Try our choose of NOW TV’s bunch beneath, all of which can be found with an Leisure Move.
+Take a look at our choose of NOW TV’s bunch under, all of which can be found with an Leisure Move.

 Get your NOW TV leisure go proper now!